michelesr/thesis/src/ci.md

 of the server is added to `~/.ssh/known_hosts` and the message doesn't present again.

+After the push, the repository can be managed trough git client and Gogs web interface (Figure 6.1).

 ![Gasista Felice repository page at Gogs](images/png/gogs-gf.png)

 ## Jenkins